Newly assigned logistics officers explore heart of DLA Aviation operations

 |0

-This work, Newly assigned logistics officers explore heart of DLA Aviation operations [Image 2 of 2], by Nicholas Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newly assigned logistics officers explore heart of DLA Aviation operations, by Dominique J. Shelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.